8 tips for getting the best HELOC rates in 2020

 1. Learn about HELOCs

-A HELOC's term is divided into two periods: the draw and repayment periods.
+A bank HELOC's term is divided into two periods: the draw and repayment periods.
 The draw period is the time during which the borrower can access the line of credit to make purchases, which typically lasts five to ten years.
 You'll only be charged for the interest on the funds that you actually borrow during the draw period.

 The repayment period begins after the draw period ends, at which point the borrower must begin making monthly payments on both the principal borrowed and the interest on that principal.
 Lenders' terms vary greatly in this regard, so it's important to know exactly how they define the draw and repayment periods.